nimanthaperera/SFTagnProbeUL/README.md

 7. doPlot / doPlotRatio	-	Produce the relevant plots
 8. doSF 	-	Produce the root files anf JSON files with the SFs.

-The skimming, branching, adding weight & plotting tools are explained as follows int the original TnPUtilts repo.
+The skimming, branching, adding weight & plotting tools are explained as follows in the original TnPUtils repo.

 # Tag-and-Probe Utilities